washingtonyachtclub/documents/WYC_Policies.md

 The test must be performed in a Laser, and this Rating qualifies the holder to sail the Laser and Bravo.
 The test may be performed in a Laser Radial at the discretion of the examiner.

 ##### Double-Handed Skipper
 The test may be performed in any Double-Handed Dinghy, and this Rating qualifies the holder to sail any boats in the Double-Handed or Daysailer Fleets.
-This also qualifies the holder to earn Performance Boat Specialty Rig Ratings.

 ##### Catamaran Skipper
 The test may be performed in a Hobie 16, Dart, or Big Cat and qualifies the holder to sail those vessels.

-##### Performance Boat Specialty Rig Ratings
-The Performance Boats may be sailed by any Member who has a Double-Handed Skipper Rating and demonstrates to a Chief the rigging procedure for that specific boat.

 ### Keelboat Novice Rating
 #### Requirements